UnBelieberble! Sahara Ray Swims Completely Naked Again Just Like In That Sex Expedition Trip With Bieber Last Year

 Sahara Ray has once again proven that she has nothing to hide when it comes to her body.
-Sahara, whose father is Tony Ray, a famed big wave surfer, is once again in the news for wearing nothing at all and when she does, wearing what is as brief as her relationship with Justin Bieber.
+Sahara, whose father is Tony Ray, a famed big wave surfer, is once again in the news for wearing nothing at all and when she does, wearing what is as short as her relationship with Justin Bieber.

 The model who rose to fame after she stripped down to her birthday suit during a swimming session with Justin Bieber, took her talents this time to Bali, Indonesia.
-There she did not disappoint as she bared all while swimming under a waterfall.
+There, she did not disappoint as she bared all while swimming under a waterfall.

 Evidence of Sahara’s time in Bali was littered on her Instagram account where she shared a couple of videos and photos.
 As Sahara Ray swims completely naked, one of the videos shows the 23-year-old model completely in the buff as she plays about in the water leaving her fans asking for more.